pkardas/notes/books/clean-agile.md

       developer rejects the task for personal or moral reasons.
 Acceptance implies responsibility.

 > Agile is a set of rights, expectations, and disciplines of the kind that form the basis of an ethical profession.

+## Chapter 3: Business Practices

+If you would like an accurate and precise estimate of a project, then break it down into individual lines of codes.
+The time it takes you to do this will give you a very accurate and precise measure of how long it took you to build the project.

+Trivariate Analysis - such estimates are composed of three numbers: best-case, nominal-case, and worst-case.
+These numbers are confidence numbers.
+The worst-case number is the amount of time which you feel 95% confident that the task will be completed.
+The nominal-case has only 50% confidence, and the best case only 5%.

+Stories and Points - a user story is an abbreviated description of a feature of the system, told from the point of view of a user.
+We want to delay the specification of those details as long as possible, right up to the point where the story is developed.

+Story points are a unit of estimated effort, not real time.
+They are not even estimated time - they are estimated effort.
+Velocity is not a commitment.
+The team is not making a promise to get 30 points done during the iteration.
+They aren't even making the promise to try get 30 points done.
+This is nothing mor ethan their best guess as to how many points will be complete by the end of the iteration.

+The Four-Quadrant Game (The Highest Return of Investment) - the stories that are valuable but cheap will be done right away.
+Those that are valuable but expensive will be done later.
+Those that ate neither valuable nor expensive might get done one day.
+Those that are not valuable but are expensive will never be done.

+Yesterday's weather - the best predictor of today's weather is yesterday's weather.
+The best predictor of the progress of an iteration is the previous iteration.

+The project is over when there are no more stories in the deck worth implementing.

+User stories are simple statements that we use as reminders of features.
+We try not to record too much detail when we write the story because we know that those details will likely change.
+Stories follow a simple set of guidelines that we remember with the acronym INVEST:

+- I - Independent - they do not need to be implemented in any particular order.
+This is a soft requirement because there may be stories that depend on other stories.
+Still, we try to separate the stories so that there is little dependence.
+- N - Negotiable - we want details to be negotiable between the developers and the business.
+- V - Valuable - the story must have clear and quantifiable value to the business.
+Refactoring/Architecture/Code cleanup is never a story.
+A story is always something that the business values.
+- E - Estimable - must be concrete enough to allow the developers to estimate it.
+- S - Small - a user story should be larger than one or two developers can implement in a single iteration.
+- T - Testable - the business should be able to articulate tests that will prove that the story has been completed.

+There are number of schemes for estimating stories:

+- Flying Fingers
+- Planning Poker

+A spike is a meta-story, or a story for estimating a story.
+It is a spike because it often requires us to develop a long but very thin slice through all the layers of the system.
+FOr example, there is a story you cannot estimate: Print PDF - you have never used the PDF library.
+SO you write a new story called Estimate Print PDF - now you estimate that story, which is easier to estimate.

+The goal of each iteration is to produce data by getting stories done.
+The team should focus on stories rather than tasks within stories.
+It is far better to get 80% of the stories done than it is to get each story 80% done.
+Focus on driving the stories to completion.

+A story cannot be completed without the acceptance tests.
+If QA continues to miss the midpoint deadline, one iteration after another, then the ratio of QA engineers to developers is likely wrong.
+After the midpoint, if all the acceptance tests are done, QA should be working on the tests for the next iteration.

+The definition of done is this: acceptance tests pass.

+If we see a positive slope in velocity, it likely does not mean that the team is actually going faster.
+Rather, it probably means that the project manager is putting pressure on the team to go faster.
+ASs that pressure builds, the team will unconsciously shift the value of their estimates to make it appear that they are going faster.
+This is simple inflation.
+The points are a currency, and the team is devaluing them under external pressure.
+The lesson is that velocity is a measurement not an objective.
+Don't put pressure on the thing you are measuring.

+Estimate is not a promise, and the team has not failed if the actual velocity is lower.

+The practice of Small Releases suggest that a development team should release their software as often as possible.
+The new goal, is Continuous Delivery - the practice of releasing the code to production after every change.

+Acceptance Tests - Requirements should be specified by the business.

+BDD - Behavior-Driven Development - the goal is to remove the techie jargon from the tests and make the tests appear more like specifications that businesspeople would appreciate.
+At first, this was just another attempt at formalizing the language of testing, in this case using 3 special adverbs: Given, WHen, and Then.